barbarian1803/fa_db_migration/README.md

 - upload database migration file in the form of sql file
 - replace the already uplaoded migration file
 - do migration up or roll back version, both one by one or fast forward migration

+This module will handle each company separately.
+In files folder, every company will have their own migration_version.json file and migration_file directory.
+This directory is where all sql file will be uploaded.
+Th emigration_version.json will track the current version and the next number of uploaded version.